 The lower body muscles are highly targeted during pedaling, thus the adjusting knob allows you to shift the resistance during the exercise.

-Comfortable Seat Adjustments: The recumbent bikes are all about comfortable sitting and adjustments before you start a workout.
+Comfortable Seat Adjustments: This is the best exercise bike for bad knees because of comfortable sitting and adjustments before you start a workout.
 The modern designed backrest adds charm to the overall beauty and allows airflow at the same time.

 You can adjust the soft padded seat moving up or down along the rail to find the right angle of body postures, especially for seniors.